shanw-test/example-cli-usage/README.md

 The Action is defined at [.github/workflows/example.yml](.github/workflows/example.yml).

 It contains two jobs, the first downloads and runs Dependabot CLI.
-The input for the Dependabot CLI job is [.github/dependabot/go.yml](.github/dependabot/go.yml).
+The input for the first job is [.github/dependabot/go.yml](.github/dependabot/go.yml).
 See the [Dependabot CLI repo](https://github.com/dependabot/cli) for more info on inputs such as credentials and groupings.

 The results are redirected to a file and uploaded as artifacts.